danielleford04/hello-city/DEVNOTES.md

 - tour map - make it so map doesn't keep rerendering every time we get new user coordinates. we want the maker for the user's location to keep updating though
 - tour map - error for user coord fetching
 - check all instances of getUserCoordinates
+- bug - for both tour user and tour builder - can't get back to the list if they're in the map

 - look this up -  userLocationUpdateInterval={5000}